divamk22/Stock-Price-Prediction-Flipr-Hackathon-5.0/README.md

 # Results
 - Part-01:
-ANN was used for training the data and predicitng the stock proce due to it having the best MAE and RMSE
+ANN was used for training the data and predicitng the stock price due to it having the best MAE and RMSE.
+The result was published in an excel file with stock indices and stock prices as its data.
   - MAE (Mean Absolute Error)
     - ANN - 0.02122319379167746
     - linear SVR - 0.059130836271092266